klis87/redux-requests/docusaurus/docs/api-reference/handle-requests.md

 Pass `server` on the server and `client` on the client to activate server side rendering support.
 See [server side rendering guide](../guides/server-side-rendering).

+### `disableRequestsPromise: boolean`

+It only matters when `ssr: 'server'`, you can set it to `true` if you don't need to be notified by `requestsPromise` when all requests were resolved.
+Typically you would set it to `true` when using React SSR suspense, `false` by default.

 ### `isRequestAction: action => boolean`